tofarr/persisty/README.md

+* Appsync is slow.
+Maybe look at batch processors from API gateway?
+* Check out ordering on search

 # Persisty - a better persistence Layer for Python

 The objective of this project is to provide a resource oriented approach